0xalxi/action-protocol/ReadMe.md

 /// @param user The address of the sender
 /// @param from The initiating object
 /// @param to The receiving object
-/// @param state The state contract
+/// @param state The state controller contract
 /// @param data Additional data with no specified format struct Action {
     bytes4 selector;